camunda/camunda-platform-helm/docs/gha-workflows.md

 Adding that will run Camunda Helm chart integration tests and add the deployment URL in your repo (the URL will show in the PR or the GH deployment section).

+Check the example in the [getting started](#-getting-started-) section for more details.

 #### Multi Namespace